This statement covers the South Holland District Council website.

 Tables used for layout

 Our legacy online forms system uses tables for layout purposes.
 This system is being phased out over the coming months.
-In the meantime, forms served by this legacy system will have their layout tables marked-up to indicate their role as presentation only, for the purposes of screen reader users.
-This work will be completed by October 2020.
+In the meantime, forms served by this legacy system have had their layout tables marked-up to indicate their role as presentation only, for the purposes of screen reader users.
+This work was completed in October 2020.

 Page text in other languages should be marked-up appropriately in order for screen readers to identify and read out translations appropriately.
-This work will be completed by December 2020 and will be continually assessed thereafter.
+This work was completed in December 2020 and will be continually assessed thereafter.

 When using online forms, session timeouts can cause data to be lost where the page button has not been activated within a certain timeframe.
 Work to provide a timeout extension solution will be completed by March 2021.

 One of the first interactive items on a web page should be a link to the beginning of the main content, bypassing blocks of material that are repeated on multiple web pages.
 Work to provide this mechanism will be completed by March 2021.